 The Board adopted the 2016 AICPA/NASBA Statement of Standards in whole, retroactive to January 1, 2016.
 Two major changes that each licensee needs to be aware of are the addition of Blended and Nano learning.
 On the FAQ page you will find information regarding these two new learning methods.

-Licensees should also familiarize themselves with the CPE program measurement section below which discusses the awarding of CPE credits for group programs, independent study, blended learning self-study, and nano learning.
+Licensees should also familiarize themselves with the CPE program measurement which discusses the awarding of CPE credits for group programs, independent study, blended learning self-study, and nano learning.

 General CPE Information and State Specific Ethics

 All active licensees are required to report their Continuing Professional Education credits for the preceding calendar year annually by January 31st.